Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Lunar ISRU hybrid plant modeling

 \subsubsection{Electrolysis subsystem}

-Different water electrolysis technologies, such as high-temperature Solid Oxide Electrolysis (SOXE)~\cite{Meyen.2016}, Proton Exchange Membrane (PEM) electrolysis~\cite{Chow.2018}, or alkaline electrolysis~\cite{Sakurai.2013}, have already been discussed in the context of space exploration \citep{Akay.2022}. \revb{In this study, the two most commonly researched electrolysis architectures, SOXE and PEM (Fig.~\ref{fig:electrolysis}), are evaluated regarding their subsystem mass and required power.}
+Different water electrolysis technologies, such as high-temperature Solid Oxide Electrolysis (SOXE)~\cite{Dickson.2021}, Proton Exchange Membrane (PEM) electrolysis~\cite{Chow.2018}, or alkaline electrolysis~\cite{Sakurai.2013}, have already been discussed in the context of space exploration \citep{Akay.2022}. \revb{In this study, the two most commonly researched electrolysis architectures, SOXE and PEM (Fig.~\ref{fig:electrolysis}), are evaluated regarding their subsystem mass and required power.}

 \revb{Table~\ref{tab:pem_vs_soxe} lists the mass and power consumption estimated for both systems sized to generate 10 t of oxygen and 1.25 t of hydrogen per lunar year.
-The mass and power in this table are summations of all components shown in Fig.~\ref{fig:electrolysis}.
-As can be seen in Table \ref{tab:pem_vs_soxe}, the mass of the PEM electrolysis subsystem can be significantly lighter, whereas the SOXE electrolysis requires less power.
-As further discussed in Section~\ref{sec:result_deterministic_baseline}, this difference in mass between these two systems can be trivial compared to the entire system mass.
-Conversely, the electrolysis subsystem is one of the main power drivers, and the difference between these two technologies (i.e., $\sim$16 kW) can have a significant impact.
-Therefore, this paper employed the SOXE subsystem for further analysis.}
+The mass and power in this table are summations of all components shown in Fig.~\ref{fig:electrolysis} and radiators.
+As can be seen in Table \ref{tab:pem_vs_soxe}, the mass of the PEM electrolysis subsystem can be significantly lighter, \revaa{while it requires larger radiators.
+Regarding required power, the SOXE electrolysis requires less power.} Therefore, this paper employed the SOXE subsystem for further analysis.}